-Hyperinflation and fleeting infiltrates on chest X-rays and bronchiectasis on HRCT was the most common radiological finding in our ABPA patients.
-Pseudomonas aeruginosa and A. fumigatus was identified as a most common bacterial and fungal pathogens isolated respectively on sputum samples during exacerbation particularly with ABPA-CB.
+Hyperinflation and fleeting infiltrates on chest X-rays and bronchiectasis on HRCT were the most common radiological findings in our ABPA patients.
+P. aeruginosa and A. fumigatus were identified as the most common bacterial and fungal pathogens isolated respectively on sputum samples during exacerbation, particularly with ABPA-CB.
 We suggest that both radiographic evaluation and microbiological profile should be identified early to reduce the extent of lung damage.